 COACHES: THIS IS A MUST READ!

-SETTING PRs IN GRAND RAPIDS, MICH., AGAIN
+SETTING PRs IN GRAND RAPIDS, MICH.

 The runners are in their best shape of the season, but for some, those who will not make it to the starting line in the big meets, the season is over.
 The chance to set a PR is gone.
 For others, those running in both individual and relay races in the big meets, PRs may be sacrificed for points.